Bachelor of Science, Teacher Certification

-Special opportunities: The Art Education program provides its graduates with clinical experiences in K-12 teaching in Elementary, Middle, and High School settings.
-The program provides opportunities for experiences in Rural, Suburban, and Urban settings.
-The program offers Museum Education opportunities through museums in the region.
+The Art Education program provides students with clinical experiences (student teaching) in K-12 teaching in elementary, middle, and high school settings.
+The program provides opportunities for experiences in rural, suburban and urban locations in the region.